PRECIOUS-Gold falls ahead of U.S. payrolls report

 LONDON, July 6 Gold prices edged down on Friday

-as investors waited for U.S. jobs data to help gauge the health
+investors waited for U.S. jobs data to help gauge the health of

 Some traders said Thursday's better-than-forecast private